 The size and form of these equity awards is determined by the Compensation Committee in its discretion.
 As described below, we grant equity awards in the form of restricted stock and PRSUs to our Named Executive Officers as part of our long-term incentive compensation program.
-We use the restricted stock and PRSUs as long-term incentives because they reward our executive officers for perior financial performance, but also encourage executive retention as these awards vest over multiple years and can maintain value even during periods when there is volatility in our stock price.
+We use the restricted stock and PRSUs as long-term incentives because they reward our executive officers for superior financial performance, but also encourage executive retention as these awards vest over multiple years and can maintain value even during periods when there is volatility in our stock price.

-In making equity awards to our executive officers, the Compensation Committee considers various factors.

-quantitative measures related to their individual roles and areas of responsibility.
-Ms. Roelke's objectives focused on enhancing the employee experience, implementing a robust performance management system, and increasing leadership capability of our leaders.
+In making equity awards to our executive officers, the Compensation Committee considers various factors, focused on enhancing the employee experience, implementing a robust performance management system, and increasing leadership capability of our leaders.
 Mr. Shackley's objectives focused on the transition of our headquarters and retention of talent, as well as developing leadership competencies within his team.
 Based on the company's percentage achievement of the financial measures described above, the company's non-financial corporate measures, which was determined to be at 95.9% of target for on-time delivery and 148.3% of target for perfect out of box quality, Ms. Roelke's and Mr. Shackley's 100% achievement of their individual metrics, and the 35% discretionary increase, they each received a total bonus payout percentage of 151.1%.